mua900/soundtoy/README.md

 ```
 You also want to make sure you have at least one audio backend for your platform is included in the build of SDL.

-There is also the problem that the application is searching for assets in the folder the executable is located in.
+The application will search for assets in the folder the executable is located in.
 So you might have to copy the asset/ folder at the top level of the repository to where the executable is located in to get it working.
 By default the executable will go into build/bin/.